Memorable Manitobans: Robert Hall (1849-1911)

 Businessman, Mayor of Brandon (1903-1904).

-Born in Huntington County, Quebec on 24 May 1849, son of Marshal Hall and Elizabeth Kennedy, both of Ireland.
-At the age of 20, Hall entered the construction department of the Montreal Telegraph Co., where he eventually was made superintendent of construction for the North-West district, a position he held until 1884.
-Hall for responsible for constructing the first telegraph line in Manitoba for the MTC.
+Born in Huntington County, Quebec on 24 May 1849, son of Irish immigrants Marshal Hall and Elizabeth Kennedy, at the age of 20 he entered the construction department of the Montreal Telegraph Company (MTC), where he eventually was made superintendent of construction for the North-West district, a position he held until 1884.
+He for responsible for constructing the first telegraph line in Manitoba for the MTC.
 In 1906, he was manager of the loan department for the Imperial Life Assurance Company.

-Hall died at Brandon on 2 February 1911.
+He died at Brandon on 2 February 1911 and was buried in the Brandon Cemetery.

 This page was prepared by Gordon Goldsborough.